voxpupuli/puppet-augeasproviders/docs/examples/syslog.md

 ## syslog provider

-This is a custom type and provider supplied by `augeasproviders`.
+This is a custom type, with two providers supplied by `augeasproviders`.
+A `syslog` provider handles basic syslog configs, while an `rsyslog` provider handles the extended rsyslog config (this requires Augeas 1.0.0).

 ### manage entry